Mr1BitL8r/Chocolatey-synology-note-station-client/README.md

 This is just a [Chocolatey community](https://community.chocolatey.org/) package for installing and uninstalling the Synology Note Station Client on Windows.

 ## How to upgrade for a newer version
-If there is a new version available of the Synology Note Station Client:
+If there is a new version available of the Synology Note Station Client, which you can e.g. find at https://www.synology.com/de-de/releaseNote/NoteStationClient please perform the following steps:
 1. Navigate into the _sub_directory: **synology-note-station-client/tools**
 2. Adjust the file **chocolateyinstall.ps1**, so that entries
     * **$url** is set to the download URL of the 32-bit Setup.exe